sebastianspicker/alarm-broker/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Rewrote the github actions explanation around the maintained behavior.
+- Made the deploy assumptions easier to check later.

 - The older setup fragments have been reduced to the useful parts.